Lucy (Australopithecus): Death

 Lucy's cause of death has not been determined.
 The specimen does not show the signs of post-mortem bone damage characteristic of animals killed by predators and then scavenged.
-The only visible damage is a single carnivore tooth mark on the top of her left pubic bone, believed to have occurred at or around the time of death, but which is not necessarily related to her death.
-Her third molars were erupted and slightly worn and, therefore, it was concluded that she was fully matured with completed skeletal development.
+The only visible damage is a single carnivore tooth mark on the top of her left pubic bone, believed to have occurred at or around the time of death, but which was not necessarily related to her death.
+Her third molars were erupted and slightly worn and, therefore it was concluded that she was fully matured with completed skeletal development.
 There are indications of degenerative disease to her vertebrae that do not necessarily indicate old age.
 It is believed that she was a mature but young adult when she died.

-In 2016 researchers at the University of Texas at Austin suggested that Lucy died after falling from a tall tree.
-Donald Johanson and Tim White disagreed with the suggestions.
+In 2016, researchers at the University of Texas at Austin suggested that Lucy died after falling from a tall tree.
+However, Donald Johanson and Tim White disagreed with this conclusion.